shawntabrizi/shawntabrizi.github.io/_posts/2019-06-27-extending-substrate-runtime-modules.md

 ### Other Details

-I won't go into a line by line instruction of creating the module, but there a few details I want to call out so that even new runtime developers can understand how some thing work.
+I won't go into a line by line instruction of creating the module, but there a few details I want to call out so that even new runtime developers can understand how some things work.

 #### Accessing Other Modules